tomhuhges/everything-burrito/js/react/ps-redux-starter/README.md

 ----

+#react-redux

 ### Provider

-the entire app must be wrapped in react-redux's `Provider` component, passing the store as a prop to all components.
+the `Provider` component provides a way to make the redux store available as a prop to all components.

 ```js
 <Provider store={this.props.store}>